 2004 – Frank Thomas, Paul Konerko

 In a very interesting Final Vote year, the White Sox had two players on the ballot.
-Coincidentally, they are two of the greatest players to ever where the black and white.
-Frank took second place and Paulie finished right behind him in 3rd, both falling to New York’s Hideki Matsui.
-Now, we can argue and say the votes were split with Sox fans having to decide between two all-star players.
+Coincidentally, they are two of the greatest players to ever wear the black and white.
+Frank took second place and “Paulie” finished right behind him at 3rd, both falling to New York’s Hideki Matsui.
+Now, we can argue all we want and say the votes were split between Sox fans who had to decide between two all-star caliber players.
 We’ll never know what would have happened if only one Sox player appeared on the ballot that year.

 2005 – Scott Podsednik (Won)